 All schools are required to report the amount of money received and how it will be spent to support pupils.
 Once the funding has been used schools should report the impact it has had.

-Foxhills Infant has been estimated £35,340 (as at August 2016) in pupil premium funding for the financial year 2016- 2017 and below are some of the ways this will be allocated:
+Foxhills Infant has been estimated £31,590 (as at April 2021) in pupil premium funding for the academic year 2021- 2022 below are some of the ways this will be allocated:

 Please see the documents below for more information.
-The impact of the funding will be reported at the end of the summer term 2017.
+The impact of the 2021-2022 funding will be published October 2022.

 If you would like to find out more about the Pupil Premium please visit the following link:

 The following documents shows how Foxhills Infant School spent their Pupil Premium funding and the impact this had on pupil learning and progress.